dancer1325/opensearch-documentation/_search-plugins/searching-data/did-you-mean.md

 # Did-you-mean

+* `Did-you-mean` suggester
+  * | misspelled search terms,
-The `Did-you-mean` suggester shows suggested corrections for misspelled search terms.
+    * shows suggested corrections

-For example, if a user types "fliud," OpenSearch suggests a corrected search term like "fluid."
-You can then suggest the corrected term to the user or even automatically correct the search term.
+For example, if a user types "fliud," OpenSearch suggests a corrected search term like "fluid" You can then suggest the corrected term to the user or even automatically correct the search term.

 You can implement the `did-you-mean` suggester using one of the following methods: